nyeholt/docker-silverstripe-app-server/readme.md

         MYSQL_ROOT_PASSWORD: "password"
 ```

-## Running php cli in the container
+## Debugging php cli in the container

-* `export XDEBUG_CONFIG="idekey=netbeans-xdebug"` to enable remote debugging back to your IDE - note that netbeans-xdebug will need to change to your IDE's configuration.
+* `export XDEBUG_CONFIG="idekey=netbeans-xdebug"` to enable remote debugging
+  back to your IDE - note that netbeans-xdebug will need to change to your
+  IDE's configuration.
+* Alternatively, add `xdebug.idekey=netbeans-xdebug` to
+  /etc/php5/mods-available/xdebug.ini (where 'netbeans-xdebug' is your IDE key
+  value)

+NOTE: if you experience CLI or web requests hanging, it _may_ be due to xdebug
+starting and locking out another process (session file lock maybe?).
+Haven't
+resolved this yet, in which case you'll need to manually run the
+`export XDEBUG\_CONFIG etc` on the cli each time you want to debug a CLI app

+## XHProf

+The xhprof module is installed, but not directly enabled.
+To do so, grab
+https://github.com/gajus/xhprof.io and follow its instructions for installing
+and running.

 ## Windows-specific Information